joelaw918/joelaw918/README.md

 - 👋 Hi, I’m @joelaw918
 - 👀 I’m interested in Blockchain, deep learning and all new stuffs
-- 🌱 I’m currently learning Pyhon, Goleng
+- 🌱 I’m currently learning Pyhon, Golang
 - 💞️ I’m looking to collaborate on deep learning
 - 📫 How to reach me ... ar.. may be later.. :)